 The employer may appeal against the notice of underpayment within 28 days of service of the notice.
 An appeal must be made to the employment tribunal (or industrial tribunal in Northern Ireland).
-If the employer does not comply with the notice of underpayment, HMRC can take a case to a tribunal or County Court (or Scottish equivalent) on behalf of the worker, or prosecute the employer.
+If the employer does not comply with the notice of underpayment, HMRC can take a case to a tribunal or County Court (or Scottish equivalent) on behalf of the worker, or seek a criminal prosecution.